BrendonLH/city-explorer-api/README.md

 ## Credits and Collaborations

-jin kim--from code 401 C# course helped with the error function, Chuck li villaboos helped fix my syntax errors and debug
+jin kim--from code 401 C# course helped with the error function and helped with doing a parse so i can display the data from trails, Chuck li villaboos helped fix my syntax errors and debug
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 -->
 Submission Instructions